victorpengmx/tp/docs/DeveloperGuide.md

 The sequence of actions undertaken by the rank command is delineated in the activity diagram provided below.
 This includes the retrieval of all persons, their sorting by priority, and the updating of the user interface to reflect the changes.

-The `rankCommand` also handles cases where there are no people in the address book.
+The `rank` command also handles cases where there are no people in the address book.
 The command throws a `CommandException` to inform the user.

 ![rankSequenceDiagram.png](images/rankSequenceDiagram.png)